snissn/back-goes-backwards/outline.md

 - **15.5.1 Awareness Drills**

   - **Isolating Yang Meridian Engagement**
-    - Exercises to feel and control activation of specific yang meridians.
+    - Exercises to feel and control activation of specific Yang meridians.
   - **Mirror Feedback**
     - Using visual aids to observe alignment and muscle engagement.